An optimal dashboard is Accurate, Clear, Empowering, and Succinct. These key tenets can be remembered with the acronym ACES.

-In this case, the views might be related to quarterly planning or reporting, if you look at a shorter time frame it appears not useful.
+In this case, the views might be related to quarterly planning or reporting.
+If you were to look at the data with a shorter time frame it appears to not be useful.

 Does the data displayed on the dashboard factor into their decision making?

-One of the main benefits of a dashboard is that it shows multiple data visualizations simultaneously which facilitates processing all of the information together.
-Due to people’s limited working memory, needing to scroll to see other data visualizations prevents viewers from being able to compare the various visualizations side by side to reach significant conclusions.
+One of the main benefits of a dashboard is that it shows multiple data visualizations simultaneously.
+This helps facilitate processing of all of the information together.
+Due to people’s limited working memory, the need to scroll to see other data visualizations prevents viewers from being able to reach significant conclusions.
 Scrolling becomes counterproductive.

-In the image below we can see the report on the left it would be impossible to compare the charts that are circled at once since we would need to scroll to see each one.
+In the image below, we can see in the report on the left that it would be impossible to compare the charts that are circled at once since we would need to scroll to see each one.

 Having information on a dashboard hidden “below the fold” or below the bottom of the screen usually indicates that there is too much information on that dashboard.
 Ask yourself if the data is necessary or if it can be displayed in a smaller space without compromising its clarity.